 GitHub Copilot is the AI pair programmer millions of developers use daily.
-Copilot Chat lets you ask questions, explain code, and request changes - but typing those requests slows you down.
-With WhisperTyping, you speak to Copilot naturally, right from any IDE.
+Copilot Chat lets you ask questions, explain code, and request changes.
+And with Copilot CLI now generally available, you can run a full coding agent in your terminal too.
+With WhisperTyping, you speak to Copilot naturally, whether in your IDE or the command line.
 Ready to vibe code?

 GitHub Copilot Chat

 Copilot Chat is built into VS Code, Visual Studio, and JetBrains IDEs.
-You can ask it to explain code, fix bugs, write tests, and refactor - all through natural language.
-Voice input makes this conversation flow even more naturally.
+You can ask it to explain code, fix bugs, write tests, and refactor.
+Its Agent Mode can even explore your codebase and make multi-file changes autonomously.
+Voice input makes this conversation flow naturally.

 Always Ready When You Are